telerik/winforms-docs/richtexteditor/upgrading-to-radrichtexteditor.md

 ---

 # Upgrading to RadRichTextEditor

-This article explains you can convert your applications that use the RadRichTextBox to use the new and improved __RadRichTextEditor__.
+This article explains how to convert your applications that use **RadRichTextBox** to use the new and improved __RadRichTextEditor__.

 ## Converting to RadRichTextEditor

-In order to convert the RadRichTextBox to __RadRichTextEditor__ you should take the following steps:
+In order to convert **RadRichTextBox** to __RadRichTextEditor__ you should take the following steps:

 1\.
-Remove the references to *Telerik.WinControls.RichTextBox.dll* and then add the one for the new control:
+Remove the references to *Telerik.WinControls.RichTextBox.dll* and then add the one for the new control: *Telerik.WinControls.RichTextEditor.dll*
-            *Telerik.WinControls.RichTextEditor.dll*

 2\.
 Replace the __RadRichTextBox__ type with __RadRichTextEditor__ (you can change the name as well)